On this page

 To get started with exporting to BigQuery, you need the following:

-After you've created a service account, generate and download the service account key file and upload it to Amplitude.
-Make sure you export Amplitude's account key in JSON format.
+After you create a service account, generate and download the service account key file and upload it to Amplitude.
+Export Amplitude's account key in JSON format.

-Creating a recurring data export is a simple, three-step process.
-Each sync completes within ten minutes, and all jobs are visible in Amplitude.
+Creating a recurring data export is a three-step process.
+Each sync completes within ten minutes, and all jobs appear in Amplitude.

 To set up a recurring export of your Amplitude data to BigQuery, follow these steps: